Exponential self-similar mixing by incompressible flows: Preliminaries

-\begin{remark} The difference between the exponents in formulas~\eqref{e:scaleT} and~\eqref{e:scaleR} is due to the fact that the rescalings on the torus and on the plane are two different operations.
-The rescaling of a single bump on the plane remains a single bump, while on the torus $1 / \lambda^2$ rescaled copies are produced. \end{remark}
+\begin{remark} The difference between the exponents in formulas~\eqref{e:scaleT} and~\eqref{e:scaleR} is due to the fact that, in the case of the torus, we are not changing the period, hence the measure of the torus, when rescaling.
+In particular, the rescaling of a single bump on the plane remains a single bump, while on the torus $1 / \lambda^2$ rescaled copies of the bump are produced. \end{remark}